wmo-im/iwxxm-translation/README.md

 # IWXXM Translation Suite
-A repository of examples of IWXXM and TAC message pairs that are deemed to be equivalent.
+A repository of examples of IWXXM and Traditional Alphanumeric Code (TAC) message pairs that are deemed to be equivalent.
 As a body these examples represent a set of IWXXM and TAC messages that a tool may expected to be able to translate exactly, other than whitespace and newlines differences.
 This repository is provided by the WMO Task Team for Aviation XML (TT-AvXML) as a convenience for IWXXM developers, but the contents are not reviewed for correctness by TT-AvXML and has no official status in WMO or ICAO.